Should I Have a Sober Companion?

-A sober companion’s main goal is to help a client maintain total abstinence.
-They also provide guidance and support that help clients establish healthy routines and reduce harm.
+The main goal of a sober companion is to help someone maintain total abstinence.
+They also provide guidance and support that help people establish healthy routines and reduce harm.1

-The field of sober companionship is unregulated, but some sober companions are licensed mental health professionals or have substantial experience in the field of addiction recovery.
+The field of sober companionship is unregulated.
+Some sober companions are licensed mental health professionals or have experience in addiction recovery.

 Sober Escorts vs. Sober Companions

-Sober escorts provide transportation to and from appointments with doctors, counselors, therapists, and support groups for people in outpatient recovery programs.
+Sober escorts provide transport to and from appointments with doctors, counselors, therapists, and support groups for people in outpatient recovery programs.

-Lack of regulations means a recovering individual can negotiate a customized arrangement based on their needs.
+Lack of regulations means someone in recovery can negotiate an arrangement based on their needs.

 Do I Need a Sober Companion?

 Sober companions are extremely valuable for people in recovery, especially in the early days and weeks of independence.
-Sober companions provide support as an alcoholic transitions from full-time detox and recovery programs back to their regular everyday lives.
+Sober companions provide support as someone transitions from full-time detox and recovery programs back to their regular lives.

 Knowing whether you need a sober companion is a personal decision.
-However, people with the financial or medical means to hire a sober companion should consider doing so.
+People with the financial or medical means to hire a sober companion should consider doing so.